Artistic Influences on Picasso’s Demoiselles d’Avignon

 This constructed artistic order contrasts sharply with the personal self-doubt, social insecurity, artistic rejection and restlessness that Cézanne felt for most of his life.

-Cézanne’s spatial observations, the way he synthesises perspective and imposes order with complementing geometrical shapes means that he is considered the forerunner of Cubism.
+Cézanne’s spatial observations, the way he synthesises perspective and imposes control with complementing geometrical shapes means that he is considered the forerunner of Cubism.
 Picasso described Cézanne as “the father of us all”.

 From The Five Bathers painting two figures show similarities: the hefty figure who thunders in from the left has an echo in the first from left figure in the Picasso.
 The more demure figure drying herself in the background from Cézanne has similarities with the figure second from the left in the Picasso posing with a raised arm.